Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 Day 9 DELHI

-Today’s sightseeing starts with an orientation to see the Red Fort, Jama Masjid, India Gate, and the Presidential Palace.
+Today’s sightseeing starts with an orientation drive to see the Red Fort, Jama Masjid, India Gate, and the Presidential Palace.
 Afterward, take a RICKSHAW RIDE through Chandni Chowk, a captivating local bazaar.
 Here, ancient alleyways are lined with quaint shops selling all sorts of goods and souvenirs—from silver and saris to spices and electronics.
-After lunch in a local restaurant, enjoy a bit of leisure time.
+After lunch in a local restaurant, visit QUTUB MINAR, the world’s tallest brick minaret, dating back to the 11th century.
 Tonight, your Tour Director hosts a lavish welcome dinner that includes a COOKING DEMONSTRATION and talk on Indian cuisine with a local chef.

 Day 10 DELHI–AGRA

-This morning, visit QUTUB MINAR, the world’s tallest brick minaret, dating back to the 11th century.
-Next, visit HUMAYUN’S TOMB and GURUDWARA BANGLA SAHIB, Delhi’s largest and most prominent Sikh gurudwara (house of worship).
+This morning, visit HUMAYUN’S TOMB and GURUDWARA BANGLA SAHIB, Delhi’s largest and most prominent Sikh gurudwara (house of worship).
 After lunch, drive to Agra and settle in for the evening.

 Day 11 AGRA